 Uses

-- Leaves have mild onion flavor.
-Chop them and add to salads egg and cheese dishes, cream cheese, mashed potatoes, hamburgers, sandwich spreads, soups, stews, and sauces.
+- Leaves have a mild onion flavor.
+Chop them and add to salads, egg and cheese dishes, cream cheese, mashed potatoes, hamburgers, sandwich spreads, soups, stews, and sauces.

-- Chive bloom in mid to late summer make this an attractive border and edging plant.
+- Chive bloom in mid to late summer makes this an attractive border and edging plant.

 Companion Plant

-- Bulbs exude a substance that makes plants good companions for carrots by discouraging a harmful fungus.
+- Bulbs exude a substance that makes plants good carrot companions by discouraging a harmful fungus.

 Hardiness